 After arriving at a new screen, we instinctively take a look around to see where we are.
 Many clues help answer this question.

 For example, we may instantly see the logo of the page.
-Or, when we are moving between pages within one application, similar structures and colors may reassure us that we are on the right track.
-If we click on a link, and the text of the link is echoed in the title on the next page, we know we arrived at the right place.
+Or, when we are moving between pages within one application, similar structures, and colors may reassure us that we are on the right track.
+If we click on a link, and the text of the link is echoed in the title on the next page, we know we have arrived at the right place.
 It is also usually highlighted in the menu which page the user is on.

 The “Where am I?” question seems too simplistic, but in many applications, the users don’t get any feedback about what just happened.

 Just like when moving around in real life, in digital space, they have to know what they reached at any given moment, what processes are going on or have ended.
 Applications which do not give continuous feedback about their status are very annoying to use.

 After coming to understand where I am, the next question is what I can do on this screen.
 What content can I see?
 What functions can I use?
 If I do not get a clear answer to this question, I would rather step back and retreat from the interface.
 The more things one is able to do on a screen, the more difficult it is to understand what the given page is for.